minhv2UWT/Tetris-Game/README.md

 ### Sprint 2 Contribution

 #### Simran Narwal
-- Worked on the second bullet point of the GUI update
+- Implemented a Property Change Listener
-- Implemented a Property Change Listener to recieve updates from the board class
+- Added the instaniated object to the MenuGUI, in order for it to receive any updates in the Board
-- Created a paintComponent method, which was later redesigned to Minh's version
+- Created a paintComponent method in which I filled in the rectangle to be color.cyan, which was later updated to Minh's version of the board

 #### Koji Yoshiyama
 - Instantiated and added a reference to a PropertyChangeSupport object in the board class